Sri Kuala Lumpur: Facilities

 All classes are air-conditioned.
 Each class has a whiteboard, message board and 2 push-pin boards, one at the front right side and one at the back.
 Classes also have additional facilities such as Promethean Activboards, SMART boards and Epson Multimedia Projectors.
 Teachers and students use these boards for presentations and interactive teaching.
 Each class can hold a maximum of 30 students.
 Teachers have a remote control and an ActivPen for their use in teaching.
 The staff room is well stocked with teaching materials, and iMacs for use.
 Each department has a computer to assist in teaching.

 There are 2 canteens, the Primary Canteen being located adjacent to the Primary Courtyard and the Great Hall, while the Secondary Canteen being adjacent to the football field.
-The Great Hall is used for assembly on Mondays and Thursdays, but is also used for tests, competitions, performances, and events.
+The Great Hall is used for assembly on Mondays for the secondary students, and Thursdays for the primary students.
+But it is also used for tests, competitions, performances, and events.
 There is also a swimming pool, a library, multiple playgrounds, an art room, a music room, a staff room and two football/basketball courts.
 On the secondary side, there is a gym, library, dance room, book shop, another staff room, a nurse's office, and an auditorium.

 Extracurricular activities and sports

-Sri Kuala Lumpur School is host to a wide variety of clubs and societies, and its music program primarily consists of an orchestra and a wind band.
+Sri Kuala Lumpur School offers a wide variety of clubs and societies, and their music programme consists of an orchestra and a wind band.

 The school also offers basketball, cross-country running, football, futsal, netball, swimming, table tennis, and track and field.
-In addition, there is also Choir, Chess, Swimming Polo, etc. The school's teams compete at district, state, and national levels.
-Students are divided into houses within the school, which compete against one another in athletics, such as the annual Sports Day.
+In addition, there is also Choir, Chess, Swimming Polo, etc.

+The school teams compete at district, state, and national levels.
+Students are divided into 4 houses within the school, which compete against one another in sports and other co-curricular activities.